Build & Stress-Test Your Corporate Venture Model

 -

-If your day job is evaluating acquisitions, partnerships, and investments, venturing often sits in a grey zone.
-Is it a pipeline for M&A, a strategic hedge, or a standalone growth lever?
-This cohort helps you understand how corporate venturing can complement your M&A playbook, where the synergies are (and aren’t), and how to model returns in ways your CFO will respect.
-You’ll leave knowing when to buy, when to partner, and when to build a venture arm.
+If your day job is evaluating acquisitions and partnerships, venturing often sits in a grey zone.
+This cohort shows you how CVC can complement your M&A playbook, where it adds value (and where it doesn’t), and how to model outcomes your CFO will trust.

 Limited Enrollment